-This schedule must be completed if you did not receive a "Receipt for Qualified Education Expenses" from your students' school and want to take a credit for qualified education expenses on Form IL-1040.
+This schedule must be completed if you did not receive a Receipt for Qualified Education Expenses from your students' school, or if you file electronically, and you want to take a credit for qualified education expenses on Form IL-1040, Individual Income Tax Return.

-You may not include expenses paid to a daycare, preschool, college, university, or trade school when figuring this credit.
+You may not include expenses paid to a daycare, preschool, college, university, independent tutoring service, or trade school when figuring this credit.

-In order for your education expense credit to be properly processed, you must write on Form IL-1040
+In order for your education expense credit to be properly processed, you must write on your Form IL-1040,

-- Line 21a the total amount of education expenses for your students during the calendar year, (Schedule ED, Step 2, Line 1), and - Line 21b the amount of your education expense credit (Schedule ED, Step 2, Line 10).
+- Line 21a, the total amount of education expenses paid for your students during the calendar year, (Schedule ED, Step 2, Line 1), and - Line 21b, the amount of your education expense credit (Schedule ED, Step 2, Line 10).